 Our Residential Support Models

-Peak Support Services specializes in three different types of residential support models: Host Homes, Supported Living, and Family Caregiver environments:
+Peak Support Services specializes in three types of residential support models: Host Homes, Supported Living, and Family Caregiver environments.

 Host Home